ChrisKirbyDev/Story/README.md

-This is My first project on Linux
+This is My first project on Linux.

+This is my repo for working on the Odin Project!